 Technology choices

 The web-queue-worker architecture style can make use of Azure's managed services like Azure App Services, Azure Static Web Apps, Azure Functions, and Cosmos DB.
-Azure Service Bus is powerful messaging technology choice.
-When relying on a Infrastructure-as-a-Service model, web-queue-worker architectures might provide fewer benefits.
+Azure Storage Queues is a good messaging queuing solution for sending small messages.
+Azure Service Bus is a powerful alternative which caters to larger messages and provides other advanced features.